lgbrownjr/ser2bt-bridge/README.md

 #### How it works at a high level/Feature List:
 These scripts and services basicaly utilize screen and rfcomm to bridge each connection between the *master*, and the *slave* you are attempting to connect to.
 * Bluetooth was setup to be wide open, and is constantly paieable, so connectivity should be painless.
+ * This has been tested with the following Operating Systems: Linux, Android, Windows 10, and ChromeOS (with caveats).
+* Connection between the *master* and the bridge will be 9600 Baud - this is to maximize the possible range.
 * Once the *master* is connected to the *bridge*, it will attempt to look for any available usb or acm ports.
 At this point one of three things are expected to occur:
   * If the *bridge* was connected to a single *slave*, then it will open a *screen* session to that serial port outomagically.
   * If the *bridge* was connected (via OTG usb hub), then it will create one *screen* session for each serial port it found, list them on your display, and exit to shell.
   * If the *bridge* does not detect any new usb/acm ports, then it will state that fact and then drop to the *bridges* bash shell.
+* The connection between the bidge and the *slave* is set to 9600 Baud.
+I'm looking to set this as a configurable element in the future.
 * While connected to a *slave*, the *bridge* will begin logging all session traffic between the *master* and *slave*.
 (This is why it is important to make sure the *bridge* somehow receives time from and external source, or and onboard rtc.)
 * If your setup has one of the two UPS's listed below, then services that will monitor battery level, and will automatically shutdown if the battery level reaches 2%.
  * If you are using the PiSugar2 UPS option, then you get several added benefits:
   * An on board RTC.
-  * A button to ruen off the *bridge* when you are done using it.
+  * A button to safely turn off the *bridge* when you are done using it.
 (This makes it so much easier then having to login just to power it off!)
 * If your setup has a waveshare e-ink screen, then there are services that will monitor and display uptades as to the systems health/status.
 ### Considerations:
 Some things to think about while you are happily administering your switch, router, or whatever: